Identity Provisions in Agreements: Medicine That Cures or Kills?

-Moreover, identity provisions and creative ambiguity serve the short term purpose of reaching an agreement, but can be highly detrimental to long-term stability unless genuine societal trust and reconciliation is resolutely put into the policy agenda.
-However, this will always be an unpopular endeavour.
-Political leaderships, sensitive to political and electoral cost, will be unwilling to enter a ‘second round’ of unpopular moves.
+Moreover, identity provisions and creative ambiguity serve the short-term purpose of reaching an agreement but can be highly detrimental to long-term stability unless genuine societal trust and reconciliation is resolutely put into the policy agenda.
+However, this will always be an unpopular endeavor.
+Political leaderships, sensitive to political and electoral costs, will be unwilling to enter a ‘second round’ of unpopular moves.
 And it could be too much to ask for.
 Even reaching the initial agreement requires courageous leadership that will be vulnerable domestically, regardless of the international praise, as the cases of Zaev and Tsipras have amply shown.

-To conclude, there are two courses of action that could be contemplated to rectify this problem; and ideally both of them should be implemented in any given case.
-One is that leaders negotiating agreements should ensure that these are comprehensive enough to contain a full-fledged positive and conciliatory agenda, comprising roadmaps, milestones and well-thought off strategies for implementation of sensitive identity provisions.
+To conclude, there are two courses of action that could be contemplated to rectify this problem; and ideally, both of them should be implemented in any given case.
+One is that leaders negotiating agreements should ensure that these are comprehensive enough to contain a full-fledged positive and conciliatory agenda, comprising roadmaps, milestones, and well-thought-of strategies for the implementation of sensitive identity provisions.
 Relying on the work of government-appointed expert commissions will not suffice, as the experience of both the Greece-North Macedonia and the Bulgaria-North Macedonia commissions has shown.
 Leaders, and their international backers, should avoid the temptation to leave this part for later.
 The ‘later’ will likely never be as easy as politicians who reach an agreement think.
-They had better address this seemingly second order problem together with swallowing the bitter pill of the main agreement.
+They had better address this seemingly second-order problem together with swallowing the bitter pill of the main agreement.
 They will carry the political cost anyway.
 And they stand better chances to pull through the difficulties of implementation if they had made some difficult-to-digest decisions early on.

 Armakolas, Ioannis and Petkovski, Ljupcho.
 “Blueprint Prespa?
 Lessons learned from the Greece-North Macedonia agreement.”
 Friedrich-Ebert-Stiftung – Skopje Office.
 June, 2019.